-Wiphan provides education for 900 orphans and vulnerable children in three schools in the compounds (slums) of Ndola, Zambia.
+Wiphan provides education for 900 orphans and vulnerable children in Africa.
+Wiphan operates three schools located in the compounds of Ndola, Zambia.
+In the Wiphan Kenya community, orphans receive financial support to attend government schools.
 Many elementary-age children in the compounds, especially orphans, are unable to attend school.
-Wiphan schools offer a 1st-7th grade education, Bible instruction, teachers who nurture and care for the students, a daily school lunch, basic medical care and a safe place during the day.
+Wiphan schools offer a 1-7th grade education, Bible instruction, teachers who nurture and care for the students, a daily school lunch, basic medical care and a safe place during the day.

 Wiphan serves over 126,600 hot lunches each year.
 Three Wiphan cooks prepare lunch each weekday, including school breaks.
 Many students depend on lunch at school for their daily meal.